 Further to the subsidiaries fully consolidated, the Group holds ownership interest of more than 20 per cent in Chancellor Private Capital Offshore Partners II, L.P.
-(28.6 per cent) and the Chancellor Offshore Partnership Fund L.P.
+(28.6 per cent) and, up until 31 December 2022, the Chancellor Offshore Partnership Fund L.P.
 (99.8 per cent).
+In 2023, the Chancellor Offshore Partnership Fund L.P. was liquidated and the remaining four investments it held were distributed in-kind to the Ireland Subsidiary.
+Since this time Chancellor Offshore Partnership Fund L.P. is no longer considered an associate.

 Since November 2012 Chancellor Private Capital Offshore Partners II, L.P. is in liquidation and has zero net asset value.

 Under IAS 28, a holding of 20 to 50 per cent or more will indicate significant influence and these investments should be classified as associates and be accounted for using the equity method.
 However, these standards do not apply to investments in associates and interests in joint ventures, held by venture capital organisations, which are classified as fair value through profit or loss in accordance with IFRS 9, resulting in the measurement of the investments at fair value with changes in fair value recognised in the consolidated statement of comprehensive income.

 The following schedule shows the latest available financial information of the associates.

+As of 31 December 2023 Chancellor Private Capital Offshore Partners II, L.P. - in liquidation 1) TUSD

+Total assets

+Total liabilities

+Income

+Loss

+In liquidation since 2012.

-As of 31 December 2022 Chancellor Private Capital Offshore Partners II, L.P. - in liquidation ^{v)} TUSD Chancellor Offshore Partnership Fund, L.P. ^{a)} TUSD
+As of 31 December 2022 Chancellor Private Capital Offshore Partners II, L.P. - in liquidation 1) TUSD Chancellor Offshore Partnership Fund, L.P.
+2) TUSD

 Total assets 1,825

-Total liabilities - (59)
+Total liabilities (59)

-Income - 1
+Income 1

 Loss (315)